Clauric/GMIT-Programming-and-Scripting-Assignment/README.md

               aFactor += 1                                                    # Increases factor check by 1 if none of the previous conditions are met
  ```

- The final part of the code will check each possibe whole number factor (aFactor), starting at 2 and incrementing in steps of 1, until it has determined that the result of the inputted number divided by the factor (cResult) is an integer, or the factor is greater than cResult.
+ The final part of the code will check each possible whole number factor (aFactor), starting at 2 and incrementing in steps of 1, until it has determined that the result of the inputted number divided by the factor (cResult) is an integer, or the factor is greater than cResult.
 If cResult is an integer, it will set bPrime to 0 and break out of the while loop.

- Each set of scripts is similarily written, with a combination of hardcoded rules, and while loops, to allow for flexibility and speed.
+ Each set of scripts is similarly written, with a combination of hardcoded rules, and while loops, to allow for flexibility and speed.

   ## Status
   The status of this project is complete.
 As there is a submission date of the 31st March, 2019, the files will be altered, from their current format, after that date.
 Where the last push/alter date is prior to the 31st March, 2019, that date can be viewed as the completion date.